-- When Marvel Comics wanted to bring Jean Grey back from the dead, they had hibernating in a cocoon at the Jamaica Bay crash site where Phoenix emerged.
+- When Marvel Comics wanted to bring Jean Grey back from her death in The Dark Phoenix Saga, they had her hibernating in a cocoon at the Jamaica Bay crash site where Phoenix emerged.

 - Creature Tech opens with a giant space eel crashing in Gold Rush-era Turlock, California.
 There are no survivors, not even the eel.
 Several generations later, the remains of the space eel become important.

-- Castle in the Sky starts with an unconscious Sheeta slowly descending from the sky who was caught by Pazu and then there's a more traditional robot from Laputa comes crashing down on farm.
+- Castle in the Sky starts with an unconscious Sheeta slowly descending from the sky to be caught by Pazu.
+Later Muska shows Sheeta a Laputian robot that came crashing down on farm.

 - Lilo & Stitch: Lilo and Nani see something crash near their house.
 Nani doesn't seem to care but Lilo thinks it's a shooting star and makes a wish for a friend, "Maybe an angel, the nicest angel you have."
 Cut to a decidedly non-angelic Experiment 626 emerging from the wreckage.